Our Curriculum Aims

-- Inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
+- Inspire in pupils a curiosity and fascination about the world and its people.

 - Develop knowledge of the location of globally significant places including their physical and human characteristics.